 For some reason, even though I’ve explained to them what the problem is many times, the person who accessed my site to test the problem didn’t test what I’d actually complained about.

-For reasons unknown to me, they thought that I was simply unable to edit my post, so they saw the blank content in the dashboard of the post (because they didn’t check the front end site version of the post where the content is showing even though in the dashboard it doesn’t) and just put in a few test lines and told me I could edit the post.
+For reasons unknown to me, they thought that I was simply unable to edit my article, so they saw the blank content in the dashboard of the article (because they didn’t check the front-end site version of the article where the content is showing even though in the dashboard it doesn’t) and just put in a few test lines and told me I could edit the article.
 Thus, problem solved.
 Except it wasn’t.

-I flipped out, days of work in that post had been removed because they didn’t check what problem I wanted them to fix.
+I flipped out.
+Days of work in that article had been removed because they didn’t check what problem I wanted them to fix.
 Because they didn’t consult me first, so I could make sure they fully understood the problem before they took action, they made this error.
 Normally they’d talk to me about the problem and then ask to access my site.
 But not today.

 I asked, repeatedly, to restore my article to before they tampered with it, but they were ignoring me.
 I asked over and over again if they’d backed up my site before they made changes, but they ignored me.

 Then, after a pretty long time of me freaking out and messaging them over a couple of hours, they told me they’d restored it.
-But they hadn’t, they’d just gone back to the previous version of the post, which was 3 days older than the current one when it was published.
+But they hadn’t.
+They’d just gone back to the previous version of the article, which was 3 days older than the current one when it was published.
 So they hadn’t restored the one that was displayed on my site before they messed it all up.

 After another annoyingly long amount of time and being ignored about if they backed it up or not, they changed it back to before they messed with my site.